jeffvestal/elastic-fin-intel/README.md

-# Portfolio-Pilot-AI
+# Elastic Fin-Intel

 ## Project Overview

-Portfolio-Pilot-AI is an AI-powered financial analyst dashboard that demonstrates cutting-edge integration with Elasticsearch's built-in MCP (Model Context Protocol) server.
+Elastic Fin-Intel is an AI-powered financial analyst dashboard that demonstrates cutting-edge integration with Elasticsearch's built-in MCP (Model Context Protocol) server.
 This application showcases a dual-layer architecture combining traditional financial dashboards with conversational AI capabilities, all powered by real financial data stored in Elasticsearch.

 ## Key Features